veeneck/ryan.blog/content/blog/getting-started.md

 <!--more-->

+**!!
+Update:** This post is still relevant, but I now have an [alternate workflow for when I want to use a GUI](http://ryancampbell.blog/blog/forestry---hugo---netlify/).
+Read them both!

 Before getting into my process, it is helpful to read these first:

 * [So you want to decentralize your website](dat://tmcw.hashbase.io/2017/07/20/decentralize-your-website.html)